You are here

 Additionally, it is unlawful to state or imply that the advertised goods are approved or endorsed by the TGA or any other government authority.
 Advertisements must not state or imply that the advertised good is "TGA approved".
-Further information about these requirements can be found on the TGA website.
+For further information, see our guidance on advertising therapeutic goods.

 Advertising to health professionals

 COVID-19 rapid antigen tests can be advertised to health professionals however if the information is publicly viewable, it must meet the requirements as outlined in this guidance and the restricted representation permission.